 Pleasure is a game to him.
-Until one woman changes all the rules…
+Until the woman he loves changes all the rules…

-He can’t avoid her forever, and when these two finally see each other again, sparks fly between the single mom and the producer with a past he’s kept hidden from everyone who matters to him.
-When that past rears its ugly head, will he run away from the woman he loves or turn to her for comfort in the storm?
+Everyone shows up to welcome Aileen and the kids to their new home in LA—except Kristian.
+Since they now work together, he can’t avoid her forever, though, and when these two finally see each other again, sparks fly between the single mom and the producer with a past he’s kept hidden from everyone who matters to him.
+When his past rears its ugly head, will he run away from the woman he loves or turn to her for comfort in the storm?
 And will she prevail in convincing him that he can be himself, in every possible way, with her?

-Kristian and Aileen’s long-awaited story is full of heat, heart and humor, as well as appearances from all the Quantum characters readers love!
+Kristian and Aileen’s story is full of heat, heart and humor, and includes the full Quantum cast!

 (Quantum Series, Book 6)

 By Marie Force